barthflo/edx-project0/README.md

 All the content pictures are mine.

 I used SASS partials to organized my styles, with a master styles.css regrouping them all.
-I used Bootstrap grid system to have a fully responsive layout and I used some of the Bootstrap components such as buttons, forms, collapse and carousel.
+I used Bootstrap 4 grid system to have a fully responsive layout and I used some of the Bootstrap 4 components such as buttons, forms, collapse and carousel.
-I used bootstrap script coupled with jquery and jpopper for the behaviour of some compnents in addition of short lines of Javascript.
+I used bootstrap script coupled with jquery and jpopper for the behaviour of some components in addition of short lines of Javascript.

 My barthflo folder contains the 4 html pages, a CSS folder and my Image Library folder.
-The CSS folder contains all my SASS partials, my master SASS and the compiled mast CSS.
+The CSS folder contains all my SASS partials, my master SASS and the compiled CSS.
 My partials are listed as such :
 _main : contains my variables, typography, header and footer design and the collapse menu.
 They appear on everypages on my website.
 _home, _tours, _gallery, _about : my pages content styles.
 _mediaQueries : all my media queries for responsiveness.